kaushik-codemonkey/sentiment-analysis-mini-proj/README.md

     "trainingFile": "social_media_comments.csv"
 }'
 ```
+#### Note: The time taken to train a model varies based on the size of dataset, but bigger the dataset (and also accurate), the accuracy of the prediction will also be high

 ```POST /predict```: Hit this api to get the sentiment of a single stretch of string
 sample: